top of page

 Once all the molded wrappings had been removed I used Aves to extend the Mummy's withered face.
-That way the cloth wrappings could hang over the face realistically.
+That way, the cloth wrappings could hang over the face realistically.
 The fingers were covered with very thin strips of fabric.

 HGH Mummy Right

 The fabric Mummy wrappings were patterned from the box art and instructions to match the molded bandages.
 They were made from dyed linen and adhered with a 50-50 mix of Aleene's Tacky Glue and water.
 When dry, I tweaked the color of the wrappings with model paints.
-Ground artists pastels were applied for the final dusty touch.
+Ground up artists pastels were applied for the final dusty touch.